top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_0_assembling_duckiebot_c0.md

 ### Raspberry Pi

 Before attaching anything to the Raspberry Pi you should add the heat sinks to it.
 There are 2 small sinks and a big one.
-The big one best fits onto the processor (the big "Broadcom"-labeled chip in the center of the top of the Raspberry Pi), and other two sinks you can attach to the small chip that is to the right of the Broadcom chip and to the one on the underside of the Raspberry Pi.
+The big one best fits onto the processor (the big "Broadcom"-labeled chip in the center of the top of the Raspberry Pi).
+One of the small ones can be attached to the small chip that is right next to the Broadcom chip.
+The third heat sink is optional and can be attached to the chip on the underside of the Raspberry Pi.
 Note that the chip on the underside is bigger than the heat sink.
 Just mount the heat sink in the center and make sure all of them are attached tightly.

 When this is done fasten the nylon standoffs on the Raspberry Pi, and secure them on the top of the chassis-up part by tightening the nuts on the opposite side of the chassis-up.